plow-technologies/inferno/README.md

 ## Developing Inferno scripts with VScode

-In a shell go to /inferno and run `nix build .#vscode-inferno-lsp-server`.
+In a shell go to ~/inferno (unless you cloned inferno into a different location) and run `nix build .#vscode-inferno-lsp-server`.
 Then in VScode press `ctrl+shift+P` and run `Install from VSIX`.
-In the window, navigate to /inferno/result and select `inferno-lsp-server.vsix`.
+In the window, navigate to ~/inferno/result and select `inferno-lsp-server.vsix`.

 Do the same after for the VSIX created using `nix build .#vscode-inferno-syntax-highlighting`.

 ### Regular Inferno

-In a shell go to /inferno and run `nix build .#inferno-lsp-server` Run `ls -al result`
+In a shell go to ~/inferno and run `nix build .#inferno-lsp-server` (`nix build .#inferno-ml-lsp-server-ghc925` for inferno-ml)
+Run `ls -al result`
 Copy the nix/store ... directory to your clipboard.
-Open VScode, press ctrl + shift + P and search for Open User Settings.
+Open VScode, press `ctrl + shift + P` and search for `Open User Settings`.
 Search for Inferno, find the inferno LSP extension tab and open it.
 Paste the directory you copied into the `Path to the inferno-lsp-server executable` field.

-Be sure to append `/bin/inferno-lsp-server` to the end of the directory, then restart VScode.
+Be sure to append `/bin/inferno-lsp-server` (`/bin/inferno-ml-lsp-server` for inferno-ml) to the end of the directory, then restart VScode.

 Create a new file with the .inferno extension.
 If you begin typing an inferno command such as Array.argmax, the autocomplete box should appear.

-Next, if you have the inferno repo cloned into ~/inferno

-add
+Next, add

 ```
 "tasks": [